Universität Bonn

 You must also provide proof of your English language skills.

-Do you want to be admitted to the Master's degree program in Computer Science?
+Do you want to be admitted to the Master's degree program in Artificial Intelligence or Computer Science?
 Then you should check your transcript to see if you have a module whose name includes "Theoretical Computer Science", "Theory of Computation", "Automata", "Languages and Machines", "Computational Complexity", "Quantum Computing" or "Advanced(!)
 Algorithms".
 If this is the case, then that is a good start.
 For applicants without any such module on their transcript, experience shows that the probability of being admitted to the Master's program in Computer Science is around 0.00, because they usually do not have enough previous training in Theoretical Computer Science.

 Do you want to be admitted to the Master's degree program in Cyber Security?
 Then you should check your transcript to see if you have at least three modules specifically on topics of IT Security.
 If this is the case, then that is not always enough, but it is at least a good start.
 If you do not have at least three modules on IT Security, your chances of being admitted are practically zero.

 Unfortunately, you will not be admitted to the Master's program at the Institute of Computer Science at the University of Bonn.
-You have too little theoretical computer science and mathematics in your bachelor's degree program to be admitted.

 You can only be admitted if you have written a scientific thesis during your bachelor's degree program.
 It could be a manuscript that presents a software design in a scientific context or that uses the software to answer a scientific question.
 However, the mere documentation of a software design is not sufficient.